Skip to main content

 Provide Text Equivalents with Alt Text

-• Select an image in your document.
+• Select the image in your document.

 The Alt Text dialog box